Lisbon in 2 Days: everything you need to know

 Try the pastéis de Belém

-While in the Belém neighborhood, we cannot miss the opportunity to try its traditional pastries.
-These are cream-filled puff pastries baked by the monks of the Jerónimos Monastery.
+While in the Belém neighborhood, we can’t miss the chance to try its traditional pastries.
+These are flaky, cream-filled pastries baked by the monks of the Jerónimos Monastery.

-You can find them all over the city, but the original factory is located next to the monastery and is the best and most traditional place to try these pastries.
-It's worth stopping off to try this famous treat.
+You can find them all over the city, but the original bakery is right next to the monastery, making it the best and most authentic place to enjoy these treats.
+It’s definitely worth stopping by to try this famous delicacy.

 Book a food tour of Lisbon